Arash217/web-app-from-scratch-18-19/README.md

 ## Summary

-A single page application made with the help of Directory en Handlebars to show an overview of all countries.
+A single page application made with the help of [Director](https://github.com/flatiron/director) en [Handlebars](https://github.com/wycats/handlebars.js/) to show an overview of all countries.

 ![Actor diagram](../master/images/app.jpg)